- Posted by Trevor Weitzel

 Every word on your website should have value.
 It should answer specific questions, offer inspiration or otherwise encourage visitors to act and engage.
 If your site does not do this, search engines will not direct readers to your site which means lost profits and opportunities for your business.

 To see that your landing pages rank well, offer specific information aimed at a specific audience, and make sure the pages are easy to navigate.
 In other words, high-quality content on your local landing pages is not only valuable to your readers, but to your business, as well.
 Be sure to invest thoroughly in its creation!
+For a full walkthrough, check out our guide on writing an SEO-friendly local service landing page.

 5. Localize Your Metadata